ibm-cloud-docs/databases-for-enterprisedb/learn-high-availability.md

 Because {{site.data.keyword.databases-for-enterprisedb}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
 This can occasionally cause short intervals where your database is unavailable.
 It can also cause the database to trigger a graceful fail-over, retry, and reconnect.
 It takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption.
 Failovers generally take less than 30 seconds.

-Your applications have to be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.
+Your applications must be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.

 Several minutes of database unavailability or connection interruption are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.